barahona-research-group/PyGenStability/docs/index_readme.md

 ```
 pip install .
 ```
-using a fresh `virtualenv` in python3 may be recommanded to avoid conflict of python packages.
+using a fresh `virtualenv` in python3 may be recommended to avoid conflict of python packages.

-To use plotly for interacting plos in browser, install this package with
+To use plotly for interactive plots in the browser, install this package with
 ```
 pip install .[plotly]
 ```

-To use contrib module, with additional tools, run
+To use a contrib module, with additional tools, run
 ```
 pip install .[contrib]
 ```